ShamuoonHaider/NextJs-basics/routing/README.md

 This file is critical as it serves as a fallback to render content when the framework cannot retrieve a slot's active state from the current URL without the file, you'll get a 404 error

+INtercepting Routes

+- intercepting routes is an advanced routing mechanism that alows you to load a ruote from another part of your application within the current layout

+- It's particularly usefull when you want to dispaly new content while keeping you user in the same context

+Intercepting routes conventions

+(.) to match segments on the same level
+(..) to match segments one level above
+(..)(..) to match segments two levels above
+(...) to match segments from the root app directory